Black Friday Smartwatch Deals – Deals live now and what to expect | Trusted Reviews

 There have never been more high-quality smartwatch options than there are right now, whether you’re wowed by the punchy screen of the Apple Watch 4, the fashion-friendly stylings of the Fossil Q, or the fitness focus of a Fitbit.

-Last year’s Black Friday saw savings of £100 on the Garmin Vivoactive HR and the Samsung Gear S3 Frontier.
-It also saw money off the Fitbit Blaze, Fitbit Alta, the Apple Watch Series 3 and more.
+Last year’s Black Friday saw savings of £100 on the Huawei Watch 2 and the Samsung Gear S3 Frontier.
+It also saw money off the Fitbit Ionic, the Apple Watch Series 3 and more.

 Related: Best Apple Watch 4 Deals